sigamani/agentic-rag/README.md

 ### 📂 Dataset

-We use the [**Oscar-ConvFinQA**](https://huggingface.co/datasets/michael-sigamani/Oscar-ConvFinQA) dataset, curated by Michael Sigamani.
+I use the [**Oscar-ConvFinQA**](https://huggingface.co/datasets/michael-sigamani/Oscar-ConvFinQA) dataset (because I like Sesame Street characteds).
 It is a cleaned and Chain-of-Thought (CoT) augmented version of ConvFinQA-style examples, created using teacher LLMs and schema-based curation.

 Each entry in the dataset includes:
 ```json